HashNuke/heroku-buildpack-elixir/README.md

 The above method always uses the latest version of the buildpack.
 To use a specific older version of the buildpack, [see notes below](#using-older-version-of-buildpack).

+#### Using Heroku CI

+This buildpack supports Heroku CI.
+To enable viewing test runs on Heroku, add [tapex](https://github.com/joshwlewis/tapex) to your project.

 ## Configuration

 Create a `elixir_buildpack.config` file in your app's root dir.
 The file's syntax is bash.